exakat/exakat/docs/Rules.rst

    ?>

-Note that if the parent is defined (extends someClass) but someClass is not available in the tested code (it may be in composer, another dependency, or just not there) it will not be reported.
+Note that if the parent is defined using ``extends someClass`` but ``someClass`` is not available in the tested code, it will not be reported : it may be in composer, another dependency, or just missing.

 See also `parent <http://php.net/manual/en/keyword.parent.php>`_.